PaulKlinger/cnn_card/README.md

 The battery should last basically forever (decades) in standby (0.14 µA) and > 10 hours during use (it draws less than 10mA at maximum (max brightness on all leds) but probably closer to 2-3mA in normal use).
 After 2min of no input it automatically goes into standby mode.

-I found that using white LEDs works best (in terms of max brightness), even though the forward voltage looks like it should be too high.
-At the low currents here (<0.1 mA averaged, <1mA momentarily due to the multiplexing) the forward voltage isn't a problem and white LEDs are just much more efficient.
+I found that using white LEDs works best (in terms of max brightness), even though the forward voltage looks like it should be too high for the CR2032.
+At the low currents here (<0.1 mA averaged per led, <1mA momentarily due to the multiplexing) the forward voltage isn't a problem and white LEDs are just much more efficient.
 Also, the phosphor means that the light is more diffuse which looks nicer.